MicrosoftDocs/learn/learn-pr/azure/azure-cyclecloud-high-performance-computing/includes/5-exercise-create-cluster.md

 ## Create an HPC cluster by using Azure CycleCloud

 Now you have the CycleCloud web application installed in an Azure VM, enough vCPU cores available in your Azure subscription, and a designated network subnet capable of accommodating autoscaling of cluster nodes.
-You're ready to proceed with deployment of a Swarm-based cluster.
+You're ready to proceed with deployment of a Slurm-based cluster.

 1. On your computer, in the web browser window displaying the **Subscriptions** page of the Azure CycleCloud web application, in the upper left corner, select the **Back to clusters** link.